gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The following anti-goals are out-of-scope for this proposal, but will be addressed in future RFDs:
 - Signing of agent artifacts (e.g., via TUF)
 - Teleport Cloud APIs for updating agents
-- Improvements to the local functionality of the Kubernetes agent for better compatibility with FluxCD and ArgoCD.
+- Improvements to the local functionality of the Kubernetes agent for better compatibility with FluxCD and ArgoCD
-- Support for progressive rollouts to different groups of ephemeral or auto-scaling agents (see: Version Promotion).
+- Support for progressive rollouts to different groups of ephemeral or auto-scaling agents (see: Version Promotion)

 This RFD proposes a specific implementation of several sections in https://github.com/gravitational/teleport/pull/39217.